 Multiple direct and indirect purchasers of OPANA® ER have filed cases against our subsidiaries EHSI and EPI, and other pharmaceutical companies, including Penwest Pharmaceuticals Co., which we subsequently acquired, and Impax Laboratories Inc. (Impax), all of which have been transferred and coordinated for pretrial proceedings in the U.S. District Court for the Northern District of Illinois by the Judicial Panel on Multidistrict Litigation.
 Some of these cases have been filed on behalf of putative classes of direct and indirect purchasers, while others have been filed on behalf of individual retailers or health care benefit plans.
 These cases generally allege that the agreement reached by EPI and Impax to settle patent infringement litigation concerning multiple patents pertaining to OPANA® ER and EPI's introduction of the re-formulation of OPANA® ER violated antitrust laws.
 The complaints allege violations of Sections 1 and 2 of the Sherman Act (15 U.S.C. §§ 1, 2), various state antitrust and consumer protection statutes, as well as state common law.
-These cases generally seek damages, treble damages, disgorgement of profits, restitution, injunctive relief and attorneys' fees.
-In February 2016, the District Court issued orders (i) denying defendants' motion to dismiss the claims of the direct purchasers, but giving them permission to file amended complaints and (iii) granting defendants' motion to dismiss the complaints filed by certain retailers, but giving them permission to file amended complaints.
-In response to the District Court's orders, the indirect purchasers filed an amended complaint to which the defendants filed a renewed motion to dismiss certain claims, and certain retailers also filed amended complaints.
-The defendants successfully moved to dismiss the indirect purchaser unjust enrichment claims arising under the laws of the states of California, Rhode Island and Illinois.
-We cannot predict whether or not additional cases similar to those described above will be filed by other plaintiffs or the
+These cases generally seek damages, tieble damages, disgorgement of profits, restitution, injunctive relief and attorneys' fees.
+In February 2016, the District Court issued orders (i) denying defendants' motion to dismiss the claims of the direct purchasers, (ii) denying in part and granting in part defendants' motion to dismiss the claims of the indirect purchasers, but giving them permission to file amended complaints.
+In response to the District Court's orders, the indirect purchasers filed a mended complaints.
+The defendants filed a renewed motion to dismiss certain claims, and certain retailers also filed amended complaints.
+The defendants worthe predict whether or not additional cases similar to those described above will be filed by other plaintiffs or the timing or outcome of any such litigation.